Mustafa Kemal Atatürk: Turkish War of Independence (1919–1923)

 By December 1918, the leaders of the underground CUP resistance organization Karakol had approached Mustafa Kemal to lead an anti-Entente resistance movement.
-Historian Erik-Jan Zürcher argued that Kemal was particularly qualified as he was "trusted as a Unionist and a patriot but not too closely involved either with the ruling clique of Enver and Talaat or the Armenian massacres".
+Historian Erik-Jan Zürcher argued that Kemal was particularly qualified as he was "trusted as a Unionist [CUP member] and a patriot but not too closely involved either with the ruling clique of Enver and Talaat or the Armenian massacres".

 On 30 April 1919, Fahri Yaver-i Hazret-i Şehriyari ('Honorary Aide-de-camp to His Majesty Sultan') with the rank of Mirliva, Mustafa Kemal was assigned as the inspector of the Ninth Army Troops Inspectorate to reorganize what remained of the Ottoman military units and to improve internal security.
 This assignment effectively made him a plenipotentiary of Anatolia, giving him responsibility of all civil and military personnel in the area.
 On 19 May 1919, he reached Samsun.
 His first goal was the establishment of an organized national movement against the occupying forces.
 In June 1919, he issued the Amasya Circular, declaring the independence of the country was in danger.
 He resigned from the Ottoman Army on 8 July, and the Ottoman government issued a warrant for his arrest.
 But Kâzım Karabekir and other military commanders active in Eastern Anatolia followed Mustafa Kemal's lead and acknowledged him as their leader.

 On 4 September 1919, he assembled a congress in Sivas.
 Those who opposed the Allies in various provinces in Turkey issued a declaration named Misak-ı Millî ('National Pact').
 Mustafa Kemal was appointed as the head of the executive committee of the Congress, which gave him the legitimacy he needed for his future politics.
 Upon its conclusion a wave of governors and commanders pledged their loyalty to his Committee of Representation, those which didn't conform were overthrown by nationalist agents.
 The government in Istanbul pledged itself to a nationalist agenda with the Amasya Protocol.

 The last election to the Ottoman parliament held in December 1919 gave a sweeping majority to candidates of the "Association for Defence of Rights for Anatolia and Roumelia" (Anadolu ve Rumeli Müdafaa-i Hukuk Cemiyeti), headed by Mustafa Kemal, who himself remained in Angora, now known as Ankara.
 The fourth (and last) term of the parliament opened in Constantinople on 12 January 1920.
 It was dissolved by British forces on 18 March 1920, shortly after it adopted the Misak-ı Millî ('National Pact').
 This coincided with a general occupation of the city by the Allied forces.
 Mustafa Kemal called for a national election to establish a new Turkish Parliament seated in Angora. – the "Grand National Assembly" (GNA).
 On 23 April 1920, the GNA opened with Mustafa Kemal as the speaker; this act effectively created the situation of diarchy in the country.
-In May 1920, the power struggle between the two governments led to a death sentence in absentia for Mustafa Kemal by the Turkish courts-martial.
+On 12 May 1920, the power struggle between the two governments led to a death sentence in absentia for Mustafa Kemal by the Turkish courts-martial.
 Halide Edib (Adıvar) and Ali Fuat (Cebesoy) were also sentenced to death alongside Mustafa Kemal.